Pink Floyd: Live at Pompeii: Release history

+(including $2,620,076 in the United States), and ranked #10 at the U.S.-Canada box office in its opening weekend after earning $1.3 million between 25 and 27 April.
+The film was released on streaming, DVD, and Blu-ray on 2 May 2025.

+The film's soundtrack, also titled Pink Floyd at Pompeii – MCMLXXII, was released on 2 May 2025 under Columbia Records, marking the first time the film's soundtrack had been released standalone.
+In addition to being released in CD and digital audio formats, this re-release marks the first time that the film's soundtrack was made available vinyl and Dolby Atmos.
+The album went straight to no.1 in the UK Official Album Charts on 9 May 2025, giving the group their seventh UK no.1 album.

 Reception

-Maben was particularly pleased with positive reviews that came out of the film's showing at the Edinburgh International Film Festival, but was disappointed to hear one New York critic describe it "like the size of an ant crawling around the great treasures of Pompeii."
+Maben was particularly pleased with positive reviews that came out of the film's showing at the Edinburgh International Film Festival, but was disappointed to hear one New York critic describe it "like the size of an ant crawling around the great treasures of Pompeii".

 Reviewing the 1974 release, Audience regarded the film as "a handsome visual production."
-The Hollywood Reporter called it a "fully structured concept which stands on its own quite beyond its function of recording a live rock concert."
+The Hollywood Reporter called it a "fully structured concept which stands on its own quite beyond its function of recording a live rock concert".
 Gene Siskel of the Chicago Tribune gave the film three stars out of four and wrote, "The interviews with Pink Floyd are too scattershot to achieve any significance; we are left with the music, which is extremely fine."
-Meanwhile, Billboard was not enthusiastic about the 1974 release, thinking it looked dated, and stated that the film was "dull, unimaginative and hokey, and does not do justice to the Pink Floyd Vision".
-Lawrence Van Gelder of The New York Times dismissed the film as "a fan-magazine article dressed up as a movie, with lots of close-ups of its heroes and an off-screen interviewer who occasionally drops in a question or a comment—about their equipment or their compatibility—and is satisfied with whatever he is told."
+Meanwhile, Billboard said it looked dated and was "dull, unimaginative and hokey, and does not do justice to the Pink Floyd Vision".
+Lawrence Van Gelder of The New York Times dismissed the film as "a fan-magazine article dressed up as a movie, with lots of close-ups of its heroes and an off-screen interviewer who occasionally drops in a question or a comment—about their equipment or their compatibility—and is satisfied with whatever he is told".

-However, more recent reviews have been favourable.
-Billboard reviewed a video release in 1984, and on this occasion, Faye Zuckerman, while not particularly keen on the footage in the Abbey Road canteen, stated it was "vastly superior to most other concert movies".
+More recent reviews have been favourable.
+Billboard reviewed a video release in 1984, and on this occasion, Faye Zuckerman, while not keen on the footage in the Abbey Road canteen, stated it was "vastly superior to most other concert movies".
 Reviewing the Director's Cut DVD, Richie Unterberger said the film had "first-rate cinematography" and was "undeniably impressive", while Peter Marsh, reviewing for the BBC, stated it was his "favourite concert film of all time", though his opinions of the new computer generated imagery were mixed.